onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

   * Does an install and build for the Lambda function.
   * And finally zips up everything.
 * **Update Lambda migration function**: Updates the AWS Lambda function code for database migrations using the AWS CLI.
 The workflow waits for the update to be completed before the function is invoked.
+* **Build and push frontend Docker image**: Note that this step uses a Dockerfile in the root of the project, rather than the Dockerfile in the frontend directory.
+I wanted to keep the Dockerfile in the frontend directory for local development purposes, e.g., `frontend/Dockerfile` uses the Angular server and port 4200.

 ## Infrastructure